28 Unique Things to Do in the West Midlands

 #1.
 Birmingham Back to Backs Museum

-One of the best things to do in Birmingham is taking a trip to Birmingham Back to Backs Museum which tells each visitor a 200-year-long tale of the ordinary people that built an extraordinary city.
+One of the best things you can do in Birmingham is take a trip to Birmingham Back to Backs Museum which tells each visitor a 200-year-long tale of the ordinary people that built an extraordinary city.

 The museum is also known as Court 15, the last surviving court of back to backs.
 This little hidden gem features the homes of these pioneering individuals which were literally built back-to-back around a communal courtyard—hence the name.